+

 Steven Matz (TB), LHP — 25% Rostership

-I’m taking a risk here with Matz, who hasn’t quite been himself to start the year but then again, the matchup is too good to pass up on.
-The southpaw is a command artist that induces weak contact and thrives utilizing his secondaries.
+I’m taking a risk here with Matz, who hasn’t quite been himself to start the year, but then again, the matchup is too good to pass up on.
+The southpaw is a command artist who induces weak contact and thrives utilizing his secondaries.
 The Giants (83 wRC+ as a team, 29th in MLB) have been so terrible in 2026 that we’re streaming arms that face them at this point.

 Subscribe to the Pitcher List Newsletter